 Peruse the internet in search of reviews of various mortgage lenders in Colorado to see what previous clients have to say about what it was like to work with them.
 Make sure to look only at reputable review sites that post real reviews, and read many reviews rather than just a few to get a bigger picture about the quality of the lenders mentioned.

-Use the internet to do some comparison shopping for interest rates and fees associated with various mortgage programs offered by different lenders.
+Use the internet to do some comparison shopping for current mortgage interest rates and fees associated with various mortgage programs offered by different lenders.
 The rate you are charged will have a direct influence on how much your mortgage will cost you over the long run, and the fees will also impact how much you end up paying.

 Obviously, the lower the rate and fees, the more affordable your mortgage will be.
 Luckily, comparison shopping is easy with the internet.
 A simple Google search will turn up a list of lenders and the rates and fees they charge.